 Nothing can be worse than using the same password for all the accounts as thousands of user credentials appear for sale on the dark web every day.
 If some website gets hacked and your logins end up online, criminals could check if they fit your other accounts.

 We recommend using a password manager, such as NordPass, to generate strong passwords, store them securely, and autofill online forms.
 NordPass works across different platforms, so you can access your passwords from any device.
+You can get NordPass for your iOS and Android devices now for free.

 Limit your personal information on social media